2546 words | Reading Time: 13 Minutes

 I want to share the stories of three women who graduated from my High-Ticket Closer™ Certification Program.
 One of them didn’t have any sales experience.
 The other two had their own business, but they wanted to charge more for their services.

 What they learned from the program was how to change their way of thinking and operate with an abundance mindset.
 When they changed their way of thinking, and operated with an abundance mindset, they were able to close four and five figure deals.
-Click below to join the masterclass they took to start mastering their closing skills.

 One of my students, Susan, completed sales of over $25,000 within six weeks of graduating from the course.
 She closed three influencers to work with her.
 Influencers are coaches or business owners selling their own programs and they have consistent lead flow.
 That means they have a steady flow of prospects inquiring about their products.